This post may contain affiliate links. Please read our disclosure policy.

 Why is it called bangers and mash, you ask?
 From what I’ve read, the name “Bangers and Mash” came about because of the popping sound the sausages make while they’re roasting in the oven.

-Bangers and Mash is also known as Sausage and Mash.
+Bangers and Mash is a British comfort classic: juicy sausages over creamy mashed potatoes, traditionally finished with onion gravy.
+You’ll also hear it called Sausage and Mash.
 It’s a dish of roasted sausages served over mashed potatoes and commonly accompanied by an onion gravy, fried onions and/or peas.

 • Sausage – You can really use any type of sausage you want but I like to look for a pork sausage or a true “banger” because the fat will add a ton of flavor to the onion gravy.
 You can use a beef or chicken sausage in place of the pork sausage but I advise you not to use a lean sausage since it won’t have enough fat to make your gravy.
 You need those juicy pan drippings!